shirsbrunner/shirsbrunner.github.io/src/articles/20241008_obliques/article.md

 ## Oblique strategies

 Oblique Strategies is a set of initially 55 cards by Brian Eno and Peter Schmidt.
 The cards contain suggestions to break dilemmas or deadlock situations, some specific to music design, others more general.
-Note an official (?) set can still be bought in an online store.
+Note, that an official (?) set can still be bought in an online store.
 There are however a myriad of implementations available on the internet.
 Interested in trying out the method, I was thinking about creating my own set for ages.
 Some people just write the suggestions on a set of playingcards – I was more thinking on printing a set but never really finished.

 ## Thoughts and adapting